-We invite you to join this dedicated group of advocates.
+We invite you to join this dedicated group of Volunteer Long Term Care Ombudsmen.

 Volunteers must be at least 18 years of age and able to pass a criminal background check.
-They complete 24 hours of online and class training, followed by as many supervised home visits as they need to feel comfortable as ombudsmen.
-We continue to provide supervision as long as they are active ombudsmen.
+They complete 36 hours of training (available in person or online), followed by personal training in assigned facilities by their regional ombudsman.
+We continue to provide support and feedback to volunteers as needed.

 Volunteers can work as few as 2-4 hours a month, but we do ask them to make a year’s commitment to the program.